learn-co-curriculum/dsc-sql-subqueries-lab/README.md

 #Your code here
 ```

-## Select the Employee Number, Name (First and Last) and Number of Customers of Employees Who's Customers Have an Average Credit Limit of Over 15K
+## Select the Employee Number, First Name, Last Name, and Number of Customers for Employees Who's Customers Have an Average Credit Limit of Over 15K

 ```python